dudeawsomeness1/MJ.com/content/Art/Essential Media.md

 ## Movies

+- 2 Fast 2 Furious
+- Army of Darkness (Evil Dead)
 - Avengers: Endgame
 - Avengers: Infinity War
+- Back to the Future
 - The Batman (2022)
 - Charlie Brown
 	- The Great Pumpkin